-C. James Jensen has served as a director of the Company since March 2012 and of Aspen University since May 2011.
-He also serves as Chairman of the Executive Committee of the Board of Directors.
+C. James Jensen has served as a director of the Company since March 2012.
+He also serves as Chairman of the Executive Committee of the Board.
 He is an active member of the World Presidents' Organization, a life director of the Institute of Noetic Sciences, and is Vice Chairman of American Global Health Group.
 He is also the author of the book 7 KEYS To Unlock Your Full Potential.
 Mr. Jensen was selected as a director due to his previous service on public company boards and his experience with entrepreneurial companies.

 Andrew Kaplan has served as a director of the Company since June 2014.
 Since January 1, 2015, Mr. Kaplan has been a Managing General Partner in Education Growth Partners, a private equity firm focused exclusively on the education and training industry.
 From July 2000 through March 2014, Mr. Kaplan was a partner in Quad Partners ("Quad") a private equity firm focused exclusively on the education industry.
 During his tenure with Quad, Mr. Kaplan also served as a Managing Director of Quad College Group, the operational team focused on Quad's postsecondary portfolio.
-From March 2014 to December 2014, Mr. Kaplan was a consultant to the education industry.
 Mr. Kaplan was selected as a director for his extensive knowledge of the education industry.